Hosnooo/Quadrotor-slungload-offset-Dynamics-and-control/README.md

 ref_fun = @ref_regulation_steps;
 ```

+For animation, update the `trajectory_name` inside `matlab_core_offset/animate_offset_slungload.m` to match the saved simulation folder.

 ## Changing the Offset Vector

 The offset vector is defined in the quadrotor body frame.
-In `run_full_dynamics.m`, the nominal offset is:
+In `matlab_core_offset/run_full_dynamics.m`, the nominal offset is:

 ```matlab
 p.r = [0.25; 0; 0];